ThinkDataEd/student/docs/unit2/lesson13.md

 ##***<u>Lesson 13: The Horror Movie Shuffle</u>***

-###**Objective:**
+###**Objective**
-You will understand that, just by chance, we will see differences between two groups.
-You will understand that these differences are usually small.
-Specifically, you will learn that we can determine if outcomes are due to chance for categorical variables by calculating differences in the percentages between two groups.
+You will understand that, just by chance, you can see differences between two groups, and that these differences are usually small.
+You will learn that by calculating differences in the percentages between two groups, you can determine if outcomes are due to chance for categorical variables.

-###**Materials:**
-1. Paper, pen/pencil, scissors

-###**Vocabulary:**
+###**Vocabulary**
 chance, simulations, randomness, shuffle

-###**Essential Concepts:**
+###**Essential Concepts**

-!!! note "Essential Concepts: "
+!!! note "Lesson 13 Essential Concepts"
-    We can "shuffle" data based on categorical variables.
-The statistic we use is the difference in percents.
-The distribution we form by shuffling represents what happens if chance were the only factor at play.
-If the actual observed difference in percents is near the center of this shuffling distribution, then we would conclude that chance is a good explanation for the difference.
-But if it is extreme (in the tails or off the charts), then we should conclude that chance is NOT to blame.
-Sometimes, the apparent difference between groups is caused by chance.
+    You can "shuffle" data based on categorical variables and by using the difference in percents.
+The distribution formed by shuffling represents what happens if chance were the only factor at play.
+If the actual observed difference in percents is near the center of this shuffling distribution, then you could conclude that chance is a good explanation for the difference; but if it is extreme (in the tails or off the charts), then you should conclude that chance is NOT to blame.
+Sometimes the apparent difference between groups is caused by chance.

-###**Lesson:**
+###**Lesson**

 1. <u>**Stress/Chill Campaign Data Collection Monitoring:**</u>

-    Your teacher will be monitoring your class's data collection using the Campaign Monitoring Tool.
+    Your teacher will be monitoring your class's data collection using the *Campaign Monitoring Tool*.
 Keep in mind that this tool will inform your teacher about whether or not you are collecting data.

-2. The monitoring tool will allow your teacher to answer the following:
+2. Through the *Campaign Monitoring Tool*, your teacher can track the following:

-    100. Who has collected the most data so far?
+    100. Who has collected the most data so far.

-    100. How many active users are there?
-How many inactive users are there?
+    100. How many active and inactive users there are.

-    100. How many responses were submitted yesterday and today?
+    100. How many responses were submitted on any given day.

-    100. How many responses have been shared?
-How many remain private?
+    100. How many responses have been shared, and how many remain private.

-3. <strong style="color: red;">Quickwrite: In your DS journal, write down how you can be more accurate in your data collecting for the stress/chill campaign.<strong>
+3. Quickwrite: In your IDS Journal, write down how you can be more accurate in your data collecting for the *Stress/Chill* campaign.

-4. Recall what you have learned about **chance** (see [Lesson 8](lesson8.md)). <span style="color:grey">***Synonyms: possibility, prospect, expectation, unintentional, unplanned.
+4. Recall what you have learned about **chance** (see [Lesson 8](lesson8.md)).

+    <span style="color:grey">***Synonyms: possibility, prospect, expectation, unintentional, unplanned.
 The actual definition of chance is “a possibility of something happening.”***</span>

 5. Think back to the path you saw in [Lesson 9](lesson9.md) item #2 (chance → probability → simulations).
-We can use **simulations** to show that sometimes, when we think two groups are different, the difference is really just because of chance, or **randomness**, and does not mean anything.
+You can use **simulations** to show that sometimes when you think two groups are different, the difference is really just because of chance, or **randomness**, and does not mean anything.

 6. Remember that a simulation is a model for creating random outcomes.
 Randomness means that something just happens without a specific order.

-7. Below are some examples in which two groups could be compared:
+7. Below are some examples for comparing two different groups:

     100. Men earn more money than women for some work.